We are here for you and your family. Call us for details on our payment plans.

 • Frequent Clogs: One clog may be easily fixed by the use of a plunger, but one clog after another can be downright frustrating.
 Sometimes, you’ll need more than a plunger to fix a clog and it will instead require the use of a clog auger, otherwise known as a drain snake.

-• Water Entering the Tank: Any hissing noises coming from your toilet indicates that water is entering the tank.
-There is a wide variety of reasons why the water be entering the tank, either due to issues with the toilet’s inlet-valve assembly or refill tube.
+• Water Entering the Tank: Any hissing noises coming from your toilet indicate that water is entering the tank.
+There is a wide variety of reasons why the water is entering the tank, either due to issues with the toilet’s inlet-valve assembly or refill tube.
 Problems with the inlet valve usually cause the hissing noise.
-Also make sure the refill tube is not inserted too far into the overflow tube.
-It should only be one-fourth inches below.
+Also, make sure the refill tube is not inserted too far into the overflow tube.
+It should only be one-fourth inch below.